jacobeisenstein/gt-nlp-class/final-project.md

 # Presentation and writeup #

 On December 2, you will briefly present your results in class. **This means you need to have results by December 2.** A presentation that says "here's what we hope to do" will get poor marks.
 Based on your presentation, your classmates and I will offer feedback make your project even better.
-The presentation is worth 2 points.
+The presentation is worth 2 points, and should focus on the independent part of the project.

-Of the 10 points for the writeup, the compulsory part will be worth 6 points for individual submissions, 4 points for two-person teams, and 3 points for three-person teams.
-The freestyle part will be worth 4 points for individual submissions, 6 points for two-person teams, and 7 points for three-person teams.
+Of the 10 points for the writeup, the compulsory part will be worth 7 points for individual submissions, 5 points for two-person teams, and 3 points for three-person teams.
+The freestyle part will be worth 3 points for individual submissions, 5 points for two-person teams, and 7 points for three-person teams.
+This reflects the fact that I expect larger teams to have to spend less time on the compulsory part, and therefore to have more time for the independent part.
+However, note that all teams get two points for the presentation and two points for the proposal, regardless of size.

 On December 5, you will submit your initial project writeup.
 I will try to grade it quickly.
 You can resubmit on December 11; if so, your writeup grade will be the average of the two.